amplify-edge/cdc-spec/README.md

 ## 4 Materialsied Views Change Feed

+This system listens to the Materialised View and provides a tail that can be used by any middle tier.

-When ever a Materialsied View changes, the subsystem sends that change to the users Module, so that they can react.
+When ever a Materialised View changes, the subsystem sends that change to the users Module, so that they can react.

 Example Query is: